Few things are more frustrating than ping issues when it comes to using Discord.

 And voila!
 Automated alerts for when Discord is down.

-Having a high Discord ping is indeed frustrating, but there are workarounds that can help you fix it.
+On the other hand, having a high Discord ping is frustrating, but there are workarounds that can help you fix it.

 In the end, identifying the source of the problem and dealing with it is the best course of action.
 And in the cases where the problem is definitely not on your side, implementing solutions that mitigate the anxiety and frustration can be equally important.